Advanced master's students are encouraged to seek research opportunities with regular full-time faculty.

 Master's students register for the course CSCI-GA 3813-003 Advanced Lab, generally for three credits per project, replacing one standard course from the department's curriculum.

 To register for CSCI-GA 3813-003, a student should propose a project with his/her faculty research adviser's approval.
 The student should then complete a Master's Independent Study Authorization Form and have the research advisor sign off on the form.
-The form should be submitted to either Courtney Mills, located in CIWW 324, or Katie Laugel, located in CIWW 326.
+The form should be submitted to either James Paguyo, located in CIWW 324, or Betty Tsang, located in CIWW 326.
 The request will then go to the Director of Graduate Studies (DGS).
 If approved, the student will receive an email providing a permission number to allow the student to register on Albert.